kiboschool/tk-web-foundations/src/lessons/javascript-fundamentals/introduction-to-javascript.md

 18 / 3
 ```

-We won’t do a whole lesson on numbers in JavaScript now, but you can start to use the console as a calculator that comes with you to every webpage!
+We won’t do a whole lesson on numbers in JavaScript now, but you can start to use the console as a calculator that you can use on every webpage!

 ## Activity: Use the Javascript console